astrophys/elements-of-stat-learn/notes/ch3.md

     #) Figure 3.7
         #.
 Use \emph{one-standard-error} rule
             * QUESTION : Discuss!
+            * ANSWER   : Standard deviation of the population is an ideal, Standard deviation of the sample
         #.
 Shows number of directions (p?) vs Cross-validation error
             * QUESTION : Let's discuss this plot
+            * ANSWER   :

 3.4 Subset Selection
 ==========================